oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

 - This lab requires completion of the lab, **Provision an Autonomous Database**, in the Contents menu on the left.

-## Task 1: Download Customer Data for Staging to Object Storage
+## Task 1: Download Customer Data from a Public Bucket

 Download a **.csv** file that contains a simulation of sensitive customer retention data.
 Later, you will stage the file on a private **OCI Object Storage** bucket, to populate a table in later tasks.